Natanz Nuclear Facility: Sabotages and cyber attacks

-Natanz's nuclear power plant was hit by a sophisticated cyber attack alleged to have been carried out in an operation called Olympic Games by a coalition of German, French, British, American, Dutch and Israeli intelligence organizations.
-The attack used a Stuxnet worm which hampered the operation of plant's centrifuges and caused damage to them over time.
-The alleged goal of the cyber attack was not to destroy the nuclear program of Iran completely but to stall it enough for sanctions and diplomacy to take effect.
-This alleged goal was achieved, as the Joint Comprehensive Plan of Action nuclear treaty with Iran was reached in July 2015.
+Natanz was hit by a sophisticated cyber attack, Operation Olympic Games, reportedly conducted by a coalition of German, French, British, American, Dutch and Israeli intelligence organizations.
+The attack used a Stuxnet worm which hampered the operation of plant's centrifuges and damaged them over time.
+The alleged goal was not to destroy Iran's nuclear program completely but to stall it enough for sanctions and diplomacy to take effect.
+This alleged goal was achieved, as the Joint Comprehensive Plan of Action (JCPOA) nuclear treaty with Iran was reached in July 2015.

-Around 2 a.m. local time on 2 July 2020, a fire and explosion hit a centrifuge production plant at a nuclear enrichment facility in Natanz.
+Around 2 a.m. local time on 2 July 2020, a fire and explosion damaged a centrifuge production plant at a nuclear enrichment facility in Natanz.
 A group known as the "Cheetahs of the Homeland" claimed responsibility for the attack.
 Some Iranian officials suggested that the incident may have been caused by cyber sabotage.

-On 10 April 2021, Iran began injecting uranium hexafluoride gas into advanced IR-5 and IR-6 centrifuges at Natanz, but on the next day, an accident occurred in the electricity distribution network.
+On 10 April 2021, Iran began injecting uranium hexafluoride gas into advanced IR-5 and IR-6 centrifuges at Natanz, but on the next day, an explosion occurred, causing extensive damage and fires.
 On 11 April, IRNA reported that the incident was due to a power failure and that there were no injuries nor any escape of radioactive material.
 Reports alleged that Mossad had orchestrated the attack.
-On 17 April, Iranian state television named 43-year-old Reza Karimi from Kashan as a suspect for the blackout, stating that he had fled the country before the sabotage happened.
-In July 2021, Iran reportedly limited inspectors' access to the plant.
+On 17 April, Iranian state television named 43-year-old Reza Karimi from Kashan as the suspect behind the blast, stating that he had fled the country before the sabotage happened.
+In July 2021, Iran limited inspectors' access to the plant, citing security concerns.